 Once you’ve set up your product strategy with goals and initiatives, coming up with ideas for your product is not going to be a problem.
 But you will need to make sure that all the ideas that make the cut and find their way to your backlog are aligned with your product strategy.

-For example, if one of your initiatives is increasing conversions by 15%, you need to make sure your feature ideas are going to contribute to achieving that goal.
+For example, if one of your initiatives is to increase conversions by 15%, you need to make sure that your feature ideas are going to contribute toward achieving that goal.

-You should also remember to align your feature ideas with the feature segments you’ve determined in one of the previous steps, for example, Structure, Views, Usability, Accessibility, Design, etc.
+You should also remember to align your feature ideas with the feature segments you’ve determined in one of the previous steps.
+For example, you can divide feature ideas into segments like Structure, Views, Usability, Accessibility, Design, etc.

-When it comes to getting ideas for features, you can find them in multiple places.
-And it’s very important to write them down as soon as they are conceived.
-You can do this by adding them to your product roadmap but making sure to label them as ideas.
+When it comes to getting ideas for features, you can find inspiration in multiple places.
+It’s very important to write ideas down as soon as they are conceived, to make sure you don’t forget them.
+If you’re using a product management tool like Infinity, you can add items labeled as Ideas to your product roadmap.

 As the product manager, you will know the product like the back of your hand.
-This means that you will always know best which features are missing, what needs improvement or what the users will find most valuable.
+This means that you will always know best which features are missing, what needs improvement, or what the users will find the most valuable.

 You can come up with ideas in the following ways:

-Each part of the team - engineering, marketing, sales, customer success - will have their unique insights about the product because they see it from their own angle.
+Each part of the team — engineering, marketing, sales, customer success — will have their unique insights about the product because they see it from a different angle.

 Developers will know best how each new feature will fit inside the code.
 Marketing and sales teams can predict what would bring the biggest impact on your bottom line.
-And the customer success team talks to the users every day and knows their problems best.
+The customer success team talks to the users every day and knows their problems best.

 At the end of the day, you’re creating the product for the end user.
-That’s why some of your best ideas will come precisely from your users.
+That’s why some of your best ideas will come directly from your users.

-Make sure to stay in touch with your users/customers through support channels, live demo calls and community channels (such as a forum or a Facebook group).
-Your users will be eager to give suggestions, report bugs and offer plenty of feedback that will help you build the product.
+Make sure to stay in touch with your users/customers through support channels, live demo calls, and community channels (such as a forum or a Facebook group).
+Your users will be eager to give suggestions, report bugs, and offer plenty of honest feedback that will help you build the product.

 Picasso once said (and Steve Jobs confirmed): “good artists copy; great artists steal.”
 There’s nothing wrong with keeping tabs on your competitors and copying (or stealing) ideas from them.